Federico Vázquez: Career

 Vázquez started his career at Vélez Sarsfield and made his debut on 8 March 2013, coming on as a substitute to play the final 31 minutes in a 1–0 loss to Belgrano in the Argentine Primera División.
 In 2016, he had a loan spell at Instituto before joining Venezuelan Primera División side Estudiantes de Mérida.
 In August 2018, Vázquez joined Serie C side Siracusa having scored 20 goals in 29 games for Serie D side Troina the season before.

 On 22 July 2019, he signed with Virtus Francavilla.

 On 26 July 2021, he joined Catanzaro on a two-year deal.

 On 17 August 2022, Vázquez moved to Gubbio on a two-year contract.

+On 8 September 2023, Vázquez signed a two-season contract with Perugia.

+On 28 July 2024, Vázquez joined Monopoli on a two-year contract.